exercism/elm/exercises/concept/bandwagoner/.docs/instructions.md

 ## 1. Define the model

-Define the `Coach` type alias for a record with the following two fields:
+Define the `Coach` type alias for a record with the following two fields, in the following order:

 - `name`: the coach's name, of type `String`.
 - `formerPlayer`: indicates if the coach was a former player, of type `Bool`.

-Define the `Stats` type alias for a record with the following two fields:
+Define the `Stats` type alias for a record with the following two fields, in the following order:

 - `wins`: the number of wins, of type `Int`.
 - `losses`: the number of losses, of type `Int`.

-Define the `Team` type alias for a record with the following three fields:
+Define the `Team` type alias for a record with the following three fields, in the following order:

 - `name`: the team's name, of type `String`.
 - `coach`: the team's coach, of type `Coach`.
 - `stats`: the team's stats, of type `Stats`.

+## 2. Create a team

+placholder

-## 5. Replace the coach
+## 3. Replace the coach

 NBA owners being impatient, you found that bad team results would often lead to the coach being replaced.
 Implement the `replaceCoach` function that takes the new coach and the team as parameters, and returns the team but with the new coach: